salrashid123/istio_helloworld/README.md

 Note the traffic to ```be-v1``` is 0 while there is a non-zero traffic to ```be-v2``` from ```fe-v1```:

 ![alt text](images/kiali_route_fev1_bev2.png)

+Look at the incoming requests by source graph:

 ![alt text](images/grafana_fev1_bev2.png)